Chuck Schuldiner: Artistry

-Ultimately, Chuck Schuldiner's vocals are characterized as a "throat shredding death rattle."
+Schuldiner's vocals are considered to be more intelligible than many other death metal vocalists.
+According to Graham Hartmann of Loudwire: "While keeping his vocals gritty and vicious in delivery, the man annunciated[sic] every syllable, painting a detailed picture of the visuals he was putting forth through his music."
+Despite this, Chuck Schuldiner's vocals are characterized as a "throat shredding death rattle" by Joe DiVita while writing for the same publication.
 In the early days of Death, he employed a "deep, raspy" death growl vocal technique, which his mother claims "just came naturally" with playing aggressive music.
 Sam Sodomsky of Pitchfork described Schuldiner's vocal tone as "less guttural than what death metal vocals would become and more abrasive than the thrash metal that inspired him [...] like fire tearing through piles of leaves."
-Joe DiVita of Loudwire assessed, "Early on, his ravenous approach was biting and mid-ranged, arcing with eviscerating highs that have been imitated by countless others [...]
-Later on, Schuldiner’s voice would become even more intelligible, marked by higher tones."
+DiVita assessed, "Early on, his ravenous approach was biting and mid-ranged, arcing with eviscerating highs that have been imitated by countless others [...]
+Later on, Schuldiner's voice would become even more intelligible, marked by higher tones."
 Schuldiner said in 1993 that "it takes a lot of energy and a lot of throat abuse to get through a show."

 By 1999, he emphasized that he would retire Death if Control Denied "took off", stating that "I hate screaming.
 I just don't like it any more."

 Schuldiner's lyrics on early Death releases drew on slasher film-style graphic violence.
 On later releases by the band, his lyrics evolved towards a more progressive and philosophical style, characterized by "thought-provoking messages".
 Author Ian Christe assessed: "When Schuldiner sang about death and decay, he managed to make morbidity sound personal.
 That still sets him apart from almost anyone else in all of extreme music."
 Schuldiner explained that he had grown tired of the usual Satanic and horror-themed lyrical content of his contemporaries in the genre, and expressed a desire to explore "real life horrors" in his lyrics.
 To quash any implication of religion, Schuldiner adjusted the original Death logo (which was designed by the original vocalist and drummer, Kam Lee), swapping the inverted cross with a regular "T" in 1991.

 Schuldiner was mostly self-taught as a guitarist.
 In 1993, he expressed a disinterest in music theory: "I know enough about what I'm playing to memorize the scales and things, but I have no idea how you would label them.
 As long as I can play it, memorize it and apply it, I don't need to know what you call it."
 His style was described by Control Denied drummer Christy as a "mix of melody, technicality and brutality".
 His guitar solos have been called "emotionally aching" and have been noted for their high pitch.

 Schuldiner has been described as a "perfectionist" by some who had known him and worked with him.